 Sometimes, relationships just end.
-Sometimes, this is through no fault of either party and the relationship has just run its course.
-Sometimes, there is a triggering incident or series of incidents which have led to the marriage breaking down, but parties remain on relatively good terms.
-In these cases, is it necessary for parties to have their ‘day in court’, or can matters be resolved amicably?
+It might not be the fault of either spouse, the relationship may have just run its course, or there may have been a triggering incident but the parties remain on relatively good terms.
+Is it necessary for all divorcing couples to have their ‘day in court’, or can matters be resolved amicably?

-It is not possible for a divorce to be finalised in England and Wales without the Court’s input, as it is the Court who grants Decree Nisi and Decree Absolute, but it is possible for a court to grant a divorce without either party ever needed to physically attend a hearing.
+It is not possible to obtain a divorce in England and Wales without the court’s input, as it is the court who grants the Conditional Order and Final Order, but it is possible for the Family Court to grant a divorce without either party ever needing to physically attend a hearing.

-- The court process the application and sends the Respondent (the other spouse) the Petition, with the Acknowledgement of Service to complete and return.
+- The court processes the application and sends the Respondent (the other spouse) the Application, with a form to complete and return.